This post may contain affiliate links. Please read our disclosure policy.

 ingredients needed for making cranberry jam on a brown table.

-How To Make This Recipe
+How To Make Cranberry Jam

 1. Place all of the ingredients in small saucepan and bring to a boil over medium heat, stirring occasionally to dissolve the sugar.

-Cranberries and sugar in a pot on a wooden trivet
+Cranberries and sugar in a pot on a wooden trivet.

-1. Reduce the heat to low and simmer, stirring occasionally and cooking until the cranberries are tender and pop open.
+1. Reduce the heat to low and simmer, stirring frequently and cooking until the cranberries are tender and pop open.
 This will take about 8 to 10 minutes.
 As the mixture cooks, it naturally thickens to a more jam-like consistency.

-Cranberry jam in a pot on a wooden trivet
+Cranberry jam in a pot on a wooden trivet.

-Serve with crackers on a charcuterie tray or cheese board.
+• Charcuterie Champion: Serve alongside a variety of crackers on a charcuterie tray or cheese board for a gourmet experience.

 Expert Tips